 - Leopards are found across sub-Saharan Africa and southern Asia where they like to spend a lot of their time in the branches of trees.

-So, when it comes to hunting in trees, leopards are world-leading experts.
-Even though you may know this, you will still be amazed by this video – especially the last few seconds.
+Leopards are world-leading experts when it comes to hunting in trees.
+Even though you may know this, you will still be amazed by this video — especially the last few seconds.
 It has already been watched over three and a half million times.

 We see a leopard pursuing a monkey in the branches of a tree.
 They leap confidently among smaller and smaller branches despite the gasps from the human onlookers.
 A few times, it looks as if the leopard is going to fall and they take a lot of risks.